Free worldwide Live physiologic monitoring

 A continuous monitoring platform built around four capabilities — each one closing a gap the current standard of care can’t reach.

-Real-time biometric monitoring
+Continuous biometric monitoring

 Multi-category episode detection